convox/docs/docs/reference/app-parameters.md

 ### RedirectHttps

-Set to `No` to allow the app to listen on HTTP rather than having all HTTP requests automatically redirected to HTTPS.
+Set to `No` to allow the app to listen on HTTP rather than the default behavior of having all HTTP requests automatically redirected to HTTPS.